Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsubsection{Visible Light Communications (VLCs)}

-~\\ VLC is a new nascent wireless communication technology that relies on the visible spectrum for data transmission \cite{[4.56]}.
-VLC exploits the advantageous properties of light-emitting diodes (LEDs), such as low-power consumption, high brightness, and a long lifetime, to provide high-data-rate, low-latency, and green indoor communications \cite{[3.50]}.
-Its concept extends the purpose of LEDs from illumination to communication, and it is envisioned to be one of the key enablers in 6G systems \cite{[4.57]}.
-VLC will play a major role in relieving the pressure on the scarce spectrum of the current wireless networks and provide a new method of connectivity for the ever-increasing IoT devices \cite{[3.49]}.
+~\\ VLC is a new nascent wireless communication technology that relies on the visible spectrum for data transmission.
+VLC exploits the advantageous properties of light-emitting diodes (LEDs), such as low-power consumption, high brightness, and a long lifetime, to provide high data rate, low latency, and green indoor communications \cite{[3.50]}.
+VLC will play a major role in relieving the pressure on the scarce spectrum of the current wireless networks and provide a new connectivity method for the ever-increasing IoT devices.
 Fig. \ref{VLC} represents the VLC communication system that consists of LED units, called APs, connected to a gateway that, in turn, is connected to the external network through wired or wireless links.
-VLC tranceivers depend on visible light spectrum for data transmission.
-The successful integration of AI technology with 5G networks makes it essential to realise intelligence in 5G networks and beyond (6G).
-FL as a subfield of AI will have a role to play in promoting VLC applications.
+As a subfield of AI, FL will have a role to play in promoting VLC applications.
 The features that characterise VLC systems, including high spatial reuse, ultra-low-latency, ultra-high-data rates, and inherent security, provide the ingredients needed for the efficient implementation of FL algorithms \cite{[3.51]}.
 The main purpose of FL is to secure data privacy and reduce communication overhead.
 Accordingly, in the VLC network, the external server can be the FL server, and the deployed indoor devices can play the role of FL clients.
 In this case, clients may leverage the fast, secure, and reliable transmission environment to update the global model through the gateway, while the FL server can reach the required level of convergence faster.